 22. Canvass and Election.-As soon as the polls are closed, the election judges shall immediately open the ballot boxes, take therefrom and count the ballots, and enter the total number thereof on the tally sheet provided therefor.
-They shall then carefully enter the number of votes for each candidate on said tally sheet and make return to the city clerk as provided by law.
-No vote shall be counted for any candidate more than once on any ballot.
-The person receiving the highest number of votes cast at such election for any office shall be elected to that office.
-A tie between two or more candidates shall be decided by lot, under direction of the canvassing board.
+They shall also carefully enter the number of the first, second, and third choice votes for each candidate on said tally sheet and make return thereof to the city clerk as provided by law.
+No vote shall be counted for any candidate more than once on any ballot, all subsequent votes on that ballot for that candidate being void.